saahil9jain/project1/README.md

-Team: Gregory Chen, Saahil Jain
+We built a web application to allow users to search our Jazz music database hosted on Google Cloud

-We built a web application to allow users to search our Jazz music database hosted on Google Cloud.
+Team: Saahil Jain, Gregory Chen

 # Overview of Project 1